 Abstract

 Social media can form the identity of the representation content.
-Content of Instagram account @jakarta_tourism is one that represents identity of urban culture of Jakarta as tourism brand.
-The purpose of this study is to find out and reveal the representation of Jakarta as a city of urban culture, based on the signs from the content of Instagram account @jakarta_tourism.
-The type of this study is descriptive qualitative using the constructivist paradigm.
-The method of this study used the semiotic analysis by Roland Barthes.
+The content of the Instagram account @jakarta_tourism represents the identity of the urban culture of Jakarta as a tourism brand.
+This study aims to find out and reveal the representation of Jakarta as a city of urban culture, based on the signs from the content of the Instagram account @jakarta_tourism.
+This study is descriptive qualitative using the constructivist paradigm using the semiotic analysis method by Roland Barthes.
 The main focus of the semiotic analysis by Roland Barthes is to find the meaning of denotation, connotation, and myth of a sign.
-The results in this study indicate that some content of Instagram account @jakarta_tourism represents Jakarta as a city of urban culture and highlight that as part of brand of Jakarta Tourism.
-That was revealed after this research analyzed using syntagmatic and paradigmatic studies on posts of Instagram account @jakarta_tourism, to find the meaning of denotation and connotation/ myth.
-As for the myth, it is shown that the concept of urban culture is closely related to acculturation forms of urban culture and urban society, as well as space to express various arts and cultures.
+The results in this study indicate that some content of the Instagram account @jakarta_tourism represents Jakarta as a city of urban culture and highlight that as part of the brand of Jakarta Tourism.
+That was revealed after this research analysed using syntagmatic and paradigmatic studies on posts of Instagram account @jakarta_tourism to find the meaning of denotation and connotation/ myth.
+As for the myth, it is shown that the concept of urban culture is closely related to acculturation forms of urban culture and urban society and space to express various arts and cultures.

 Keywords: Jakarta; representation; semiotics; Roland Barthes; social media; urban culture.